wyfo/apischema/docs/performance_and_benchmark.md

 #### `collections` — pass through collections

 Standard collections `list`, `tuple` and `dict` are natively handled by JSON libraries, but `set`, for example, isn't.
 Moreover, standard abstract collections like `Collection` or `Mapping`, which are a lot used, are not guaranteed to have their runtime type supported (having a `set` annotated with `Collection` for instance).

-However, most of the time collections runtime types are `list`/`dict`.
-That's why it's always recommended to use `PassThroughOptions(collections=True)`, with other collections handled in `default` fallback.
+But, most of the time, collections runtime types are `list`/`dict`, so others can be handled in `default` fallback.

+!!! note
+    Set-like type will not be passed through.

 #### `dataclasses` — pass through dataclasses